Kinchega Woolshed

-Kinchega Woolshed is a heritage-listed former shearing shed located 15km south-west of Menindee township, Central Darling Shire, New South Wales, Australia.
+Kinchega Woolshed is a heritage-listed former shearing shed located 15 km south-west of Menindee township, Central Darling Shire, New South Wales, Australia.
 It was built from in 1875.
 The property is owned by the New South Wales Office of Environment and Heritage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Originally an early West Darling property named "Menindel", it was first held by the explorer John McKinlay in the 1850s.
 By 1860 it was taken up by Peter McGregor and it had become known as "Kinchega".
 Burke and Wills visited it in 1860 and Kinchega's manager, William Wright, accompanied them as third in command and was blamed almost entirely for the tragedy that befell the expedition after he failed to meet the party on its return to Cooper's Creek.

 In 1870 the station was sold by George Urquhart to Herbert Bristow Hughes.
 Hughes had two river steamers built in England to service the station named the "Jandra" and the "Nile".
 Steam engines were installed in 1875, by which year "Kinchega" was running 75,000 sheep and its boundary extended beyond the southern end of the Barrier Ranges.
 It is during this period that the present shed came into being.
 Kinchega Station remained in the Hughes family for almost a century.
 In 1883 when Kinchega was at its peak the property was running 160,000 sheep and employed 73 men.

 In 1967 Kinchega Woolshed became part of Kinchega National Park, by that time it is estimated that six million sheep had passed through the shed.

 The woolshed was restored in 1993.